open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 This package reads in TQL queries and converts them to invokable conditions and functions based on the TQL's grammar.

+The TQL is signal agnostic; it is not aware of the type of telemetry on which it will operate.
+Instead, the conditions and functions returned by the package must be passed a TransformContext, which provide access to the signal's telemetry.

 ## Grammar

 The TQL grammar includes Invocations, Values and Conditions.
-The TQL makes an assumption that queries are separated by signal; there is no way in the grammar to specify a specific signal.

 ### Invocations